bjpop/complexo_pipeline/README.md

                         --jobs N with N > 1
   -n, --just_print      Don't actually run any commands; just print the
                         pipeline.
-  --touch_files_only    Don't actually run the pipeline; just 'touch' the
+  --touch_files_only    Don't actually run any commands; just 'touch' the
                         output for each task to make them appear up to date.
-  --recreate_database   Don't actually run the pipeline; just recreate the
+  --recreate_database   Don't actually run any commands; just recreate the
                         checksum database.
   --checksum_file_name FILE
                         Path of the checksum file.